 In 1999, the American Occupational Therapy Association voted to move the education of occupational therapists to the graduate level.
 The last undergraduate students were admitted to Barry's Occupational Therapy Program in 1999.
-They are currently completing Year 3 requirements for the B.S. degree, as described in the 1999-2000 Undergraduate Catalog.
+They are currently completing fieldwork requirements for the B.S. degree, as described in the 1999-2000 Undergraduate Catalog.

-In the fall semester of 2000, Barry University will begin offering a weekend program leading to the Master of Science in Occupational Therapy.
-Information about program requirements and application procedures is included in the 2001-2002 Graduate Catalog.
+Barry University currently offers a weekend program leading to the Master of Science in Occupational Therapy.
+Information about program requirements and application procedures is included in the current Graduate Catalog.